-No one really wants to hear anyone showering late at night.
+No one wants to hear anyone showering late at night.
 Unfortunately, more sounds than you might realize will escape your bathroom to disturb other people in your home.
-In fact, these sounds will even reach to neighboring apartments.
+These sounds will even reach neighboring apartments.

 If you work the night shift or have other reasons why you shower late, there are several things that you can do to reduce the environmental impact of your behavior, so it is not perceived as rude.